mmartins23/bmi-calculator-react/README.md

 10. To deploy the application, run npm run build to create a production-ready build of the application.
 Then, follow the deployment instructions for your hosting provider of choice.

-## Project Design and Development
+## Documentation

-Instructions on how to use the project or any example usage.
+Documentation that outlines how the code is intended to be used and provides examples of its usage is essential for facilitating understanding and enabling effective use of the code.

 * States